Name: Sonia Kumar-Seguin

-You may have seen expose ads in elementary and high school surrounding the topic of “body image.”
-For many young women living in North America, eating disorders can be a constant companion ranging from bulimia (characterized by binge eating and purging) to anorexia characterized by abnormally low body weight, fear of gaining weight, and distortion of body image) both of which can end up leaving you hospitalized.
+You may have seen exposé ads in elementary and high school about “body image.”
+For many young women living in North America, eating disorders can be a constant companion ranging from bulimia (characterized by binge eating and purging) to anorexia (characterized by abnormally low body weight, fear of gaining weight, and distortion of body image), both of which can leave you hospitalized.

 According to Body Brave, “As weight, food, and body image issues increase, we are facing a national crisis.”
 Recovery is the goal, but the process to get there has proven challenging for many years.

 Sonia Kumar-Seguin knew this from her own lived experience.
 Frustrated with the lack of services for women living with eating disorders in Canada, she had an idea to bridge the gap and offer a lasting, transformative change in services.
-The SPARK training program played a large role in her journey to put her idea into practice.
-Here is her story.
+The SPARK Knowledge Translation Program played a large role in her journey to put her idea into practice.
+This is her story.

 Sonia co-founded Body Brave with her mother Dr. Karen Trollope.
-It was a response to Sonia’s difficulties navigating the healthcare system in search of support during an 8-year battle living with an eating disorder.
-“Karen and Sonia quickly discovered the immense barriers that exist for those navigating the healthcare system in search of help.
-Everything from stigma, long-waitlists, lack of healthcare provider support and training as well as a lack of eating disorder awareness or funding.
-The families of those who suffer are also often left in the dark, without coping tools or concrete information” (Body Brave, About).
+It was a response to Sonia’s difficulties navigating the health-care system in search of support during an 8-year battle living with an eating disorder.
+“Karen and Sonia quickly discovered the immense barriers that exist for those navigating the health-care system in search of help.
+Everything from stigma, long waitlists, lack of health-care provider support and training as well as a lack of eating disorder awareness or funding.
+The families of those who suffer are also often left in the dark, without coping tools or concrete information.”

-With a focus on lived experience, capacity building and training, community care, innovation and unique scaling—Body Brave is set apart from other eating disorder services because it puts the person with lived experience (the client) first.
-Little did Sonia know, that she would be accepted in the SPARK 2019 Cohort a few years later.
+With a focus on lived experience, capacity building and training, community care, innovation and unique scaling, Body Brave is set apart from other eating disorder services because it puts the person with lived experience (the client) first.
+Little did Sonia know that she would be accepted into the SPARK 2019 Cohort a few years later.

 While Body Brave was already running prior to her admission into SPARK, Sonia had an idea to create a training module for physicians in order to better equip them to help people living with eating disorders.
 While the implementation of her project idea through SPARK was easier than she had anticipated it to be, the evaluation process was the most difficult.
 “There were a lot of moving pieces.
 Things didn’t go as planned.”
-However, in the end, her innovation became a resounding success.
-Through a Body Brave conference that Body Brave hosted, 60 to 70 people attended, and out of that number, there were approximately 20-25 physicians in attendance.
+Even so, in the end, her innovation became a resounding success.
+60 to 70 people attended a conference that Body Brave hosted.
+Out of that number, there were 20-25 physicians in attendance.

 Here Comes the SPARK

-For Sonia, SPARK played a huge role in the implementation and evaluation process of her KT project.
-“If you get in, there are incredible people to tap into.
-SPARK brings in mentors from previous years who belong to various sectors…it’s a great resource for your project.”
+For Sonia, SPARK played a huge role in the implementation and evaluation process of her knowledge translation project.

 She had some important tips to share from her journey.